Jul 16, 2019

-Since birth, the participant has experienced involuntary movements of his arms, legs, and face (choreoathetosis).
+The participant has experienced involuntary movements of his arms, legs, and face continuously since birth (choreoathetosis).
 He also has low muscle tone, underactive reflexes, and abnormal eye movements with episodes of eye rolling.
-He has brain disease (encephalopathy) and a recent MRI of his brain showed volume loss and abnormal structures.
-He was previously able to grasp items and bring them to his mouth, but he is no longer able to do this.
+He has brain disease with seizures (epileptic encephalopathy) and a recent MRI of his brain showed brain volume loss and abnormal structures.
+He was previously able to grasp items and bring them to his mouth, but he is no longer able to.

 If this participant sounds like you or someone you know, please contact us!

 The information provided here is based on individual patient experiences.
 This information is not meant to substitute for advice of a qualified health care provider.
 Please do not use this information to diagnose or develop a treatment plan for a health problem or disease without consulting a qualified health care provider.

 Any mention of products or services is not meant as a recommendation of the products or services.
 Please discuss any options with a qualified health care provider.